 Plant Care Silver Queen Aglaonema

-Houseplant questions or problems?
+Aglaonema Silver Queen plant care questions?
 If you do not find the information you need here, I would be happy to answer any houseplant questions as I can or help you find answers.
 Free of charge, no sign-ups required!

 You can send an Aglaonema "Silver Queen" plant care question but before you do, please read this page, further information on watering your indoor plants, how to help keep your house plant's root system healthy and lighting for your house plants.
 These are most important for your Aglaonema Silver Queen house plant's health and this is some of the information I will refer you to when you send an email.

-Aglaonema Silver Queen has a bush-like or clumping growth and, depending on the pot size, can be from 8 inches to 4 feet in height.
-Almost all varieties of Aglaonema are variegated to some extent.
+Aglaonema Silver Queen plant has a bush-like or clumping growth and, depending on the pot size, can be from 8 inches to 4 feet in height.
+Almost all varieties of Aglaonema plants are variegated to some extent.

 Keep in mind that the variegated types need more light than those with less variegation.
 Typically, the lighter the color of a plant, the higher the light levels it needs to maintain its color and variegation.